Content: Entries are not limited to Australian democracy. They can include local, national and global events, places or

 There is no absolute definition of democracy; it can change depending on the time, place and circumstances of its use.
 It has been experienced by different groups in different ways over time.

-This year MoAD (Museum of Australian Democracy) invites students from years F-12 to research and create an entry that considers a significant story from the history of democracy.
+This year MoAD (Museum of Australian Democracy) invites students from years F-12 to research and create an entry that considers the causes and consequences of a story from the history of democracy.

 Research a law, political institution, event, individual or group that impacted democracy and analyse different historical perspectives on its underlying causes and consequences.